Algiras/Miserable/blog/src/content/blog/2025-01-01-the-circadian-shuffle.md

 ---

 title: "The Circadian Shuffle"
 description: "Maven Research #1: The Circadian Shuffle."
 pubDate: "2025-01-01"
 heroImage: "https://images.unsplash.com/photo-1541781774459-bb2af2f05b55?w=1600&h=900&fit=crop"
 ---

+Welcome to another installment in our ongoing series: *Miserable: How to Fail at Life*.
+Today's topic is a personal favorite—a masterclass in self-sabotage that's both accessible and devastatingly effective.

 # The Circadian Shuffle